matey-0/Reynard/README.md

 ## Installation
 Figure it out yourself.
 If you can't do that, you probably shouldn't be using anything here.

-## About Reynard
-I've been hardening my browser for the past two years, starting with Firefox when I was ~14.
-In Febuary of this 2025, after the Firefox drama around advertising and data collection (amongst other things, I was looking to switch before that anyways), I switched to LibreWolf and rebuilt my entire configuration from the ground up.
-I created this repo in October of 2025 (When I was 16), and I've been updating it since.
-I'm no privacy expert or browser engineer, just interested in & aware of what's out there.
-Reynard has been tested on the three hardware platforms I own (Framework 13, MacBook Air M3, Steam Deck OLED) and refined through daily use.
-The configurations are very opinionated and reflect my specific priorities, but they're decently documented so you can understand the trade-offs and adapt them to your needs.

 ## Reference
 - [Betterfox](https://github.com/yokoffing/Betterfox) - Smoothfox, Peskyfox, Fastfox, Securefox configs
 - [BrainF+ck](https://brainfucksec.github.io/firefox-hardening-guide-2025) - Comprehensive hardening guide with good explanations